Nature-Inspired Wedding Rings for Lovers of the Outdoors

 - Antler - Sourced from naturally shed Colorado elk antlers harvested from the forest floor, these rings are both rugged and stylish and are perfect for the hunting and outdoor enthusiast.
 Shown below is a weathered whiskey barrel wood wedding ring with elk antler edge and an offset gold inlay.

 Leather - The original rustic material, rough and tumble leather rings are always ready for your next adventure.
-Not only are they comfortable, but they’re durable and affordable too.
+Not only are they comfortable, but they’re durable, affordable and serve as a great alternative to traditional wedding bands and engagement rings.
 If you’re thinking about ring accessories, leather ring wallets can provide a great way to keep your ring safe and secure.

 Flowers - Just because your aesthetic is rugged and inspired by nature doesn't mean you can't have a wedding ring with flowers or other meaningful material.
 For example, rings like this women’s rosewood wedding band with pink ivory roses and dual gold inlay, shown below, incorporate real crushed roses.
 Lavender flowers and many other blossoms can also be used in your ring design.
 You may even want to incorporate dried flowers from your wedding bouquet into a special ring.